werckme/werckmeister/manual.in.md

         -- a table of byte values (excluding F0 and F7) -- only relevant if type is "sysex" sysexData  = { byte values }

+        -- when working with control messages or sysex messages, sometime the order -- of its execution is vital.
+For this purpose you can give a message a priorisation value.
+        -- 0 is the highest prio.
+        prio = 0 ..
+MAX_INT
     }
     ...
 }